bertkdowns/thesis/notes/proposal.proposal.md

 Ivan et al. would argue that software systems are not truly complex, as they are complicated finite approximations of real world systems and therefore decomposable into many simple problems [@ivan2013complexity].
 In this context, complexity can be considered a measure of the entropy or complicatedness of the system; how many different interactions need to be considered [@harrison1992entropy]. *Structural Complexity* specifically focuses on the structure of the program itself.

-To test my hypothesis, I will compare the structural complexity of Process Digital Twin systems built using the Ahuora Digital Twin Platform with the equivalent Digital Twins built using conventional simulation and data processing techniques.
-I will not consider the internal complexity of the Ahuora Digital Twin Platform itself, because that is not exposed to someone who is using the platform to build a Digital Twin.

-Less structurally complex systems should be easier to build [@complexityofsystems], and thus I can draw conclusions on the benifits the Ahuora Digital Twin Platform provides.
+To test my hypothesis, I will compare the structural complexity of Process Digital Twin systems built using the Ahuora Digital Twin Platform with the equivalent Digital Twins built using conventional simulation and data processing techniques^[I will not consider the internal complexity of the Ahuora Digital Twin Platform itself, because that is not exposed to someone who is using the platform to build a Digital Twin.].
+Less structurally complex systems will be easier to build [@complexityofsystems], and thus I can draw conclusions on the benefits the Ahuora Digital Twin Platform provides to the process industry.

 <!---
 In the appendix, include some potential characteristics, and some potential case studies